leigh2/coherent_residual_mapper/README.md

 ![Err vs. ndeg](/figs/error_vs_ndeg.png)

-Once the ideal number of Chebyshev polynomial degrees is identified (i.e. high enough to capture as much structure as possible but without overfitting the data or being too expensive to compute) it is refit to the all the data.
+Once the ideal number of Chebyshev polynomial degrees is identified (i.e. high enough to capture as much structure as possible but without overfitting the data or being too expensive to compute) it is refit to all the data.
 The fitted model is shown in the below figure.

 ![Model](/figs/model.png)